Understanding VanEck Vectors Gold Miners ETF's Unusual Options Activity | Benzinga

 Understanding VanEck Vectors Gold Miners ETF's Unusual Options Activity

-On Friday, shares of VanEck Vectors Gold Miners ETF (NYSE:GDX) saw unusual options activity.
-After the option alert, the stock price moved down to $33.15.
+VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Monday.
+The stock price moved down to $32.73 following the option alert.

 - Option Type: SWEEP